HGVSnomenclature/hgvs-nomenclature/docs/recommendations/general.md

 !!! note "When I want to report a variant on DNA, RNA, and protein level, do I need to use a specific separator?"

     No, best is to report the variant using the format `NC_000023.11:g.32849790T>A` &nbsp; `NM_004006.3:c.124A>T` &nbsp; `r.(124a>u)` &nbsp; `p.(Ser42Cys)`.<br>
-    **NOTE**: when several NP_'s are annotated in the NM_ reference sequence, it is mandatory to add the NP_ reference sequence used to describe the variant at protein level.
+    **NOTE**: when several NP_'s are annotated in the NM_ reference sequence, it is mandatory to add the NP_ reference sequence used to describe the variant on protein level.

-!!! note "I found a substitution variant (DNA) which alters splicing, inserting a short sequence in the transcript (RNA), giving a frameshift at protein level.
+!!! note "I found a substitution variant (DNA) which alters splicing, inserting a short sequence in the transcript (RNA), giving a frameshift on protein level.
 How should I list this variant, as substitution, as splice variant, as insertion or as frameshift?"

     When listing variant types, HGVS recommends listing them separately for each level, i.e. DNA, RNA, and protein.
     On DNA level you identified a substitution, on RNA level an insertion, and on protein level a frameshift.

-!!! note "What do you mean with "variants should be described on the protein level and not incorporate knowledge regarding the change at the DNA-level"?"
+!!! note "What do you mean with "variants should be described on the protein level and not incorporate knowledge regarding the change on the DNA-level"?"

     It means that protein variant descriptions should be derived from comparing the variant protein sequence with the reference protein sequence.
-    Knowledge on the underlying change at the DNA level should not be used. e.g., when `MetTrpSerSer`<code class="del">Ser</code>`HisAsp..` changes to `MetTrpSerSer`<code class="del">.</code>`HisAsp..`, this is described as `p.Ser5del`.
+    Knowledge on the underlying change on the DNA level should not be used. e.g., when `MetTrpSerSer`<code class="del">Ser</code>`HisAsp..` changes to `MetTrpSerSer`<code class="del">.</code>`HisAsp..`, this is described as `p.Ser5del`.
-    The information that at the DNA level the change is `..ATGTGGTCC`<code class="del">AGT</code>`TCCCACGAT..` to `..ATGTGGTCC`<code class="del">.</code>`TCCCACGAT..`, so the codon for Ser4 is deleted, is not used; the description `p.Ser4del` is not correct.
+    The information that on the DNA level the change is `..ATGTGGTCC`<code class="del">AGT</code>`TCCCACGAT..` to `..ATGTGGTCC`<code class="del">.</code>`TCCCACGAT..`, so the codon for Ser4 is deleted, is not used; the description `p.Ser4del` is not correct.

 !!! note "Is it correct that when I apply **the 3'rule** for genes that are on the minus strand of a chromosome, the "g." and "c." variant descriptions differ regarding the nucleotide that I describe as deleted?"